bamason2/ttp451-module/docs/labs/Lesson_2.md

 #### Task 2-1.3: Constrained Designs

-The previous design was found to exceed some important engine performance limits.
-The design required constraints to be implemented in order to control the input variables from causing damage to the engine or exceeding crucial engine limits.
+The previous design characterises bsfc well, but exceeds some important engine performance limits, and may cause damage to the hardware.
 Apply constraints for the following DOE designs:

 - Full factorial design (6 levels for each variables)
 - Space filling design (Latin Hypercube Sampling)
 - V-optimal design

 Follow the steps shown below on how to constrain a design.
-You will need to recreate a new tree along with the DOE design because a constraint can only be applied to the most recent design.
-Create new design tree for each design.
+You will need to recreate a new tree in addition to the DOE design, because a constraint can only be applied to the most recent design.
+Create  a new design tree for each design.
 For this task, regenerate all designs, starting with optimal design.

 ![image](figs/lab2/fig_34_doe_design_tree.png)